Last Updated on

-Greetings and welcome to another “slice of Heather”!
-This slice is especially yummy if you’re a freelance SEO copywriter dealing with, ah, difficult clients, or otherwise facing any of those tricky client relation issues that require patience, understanding, anger management, and some client education.
+These are some of my favorite video posts for any freelance SEO writer dealing with, ah, difficult clients, or otherwise facing any of those tricky client relation issues that require patience, understanding, anger management, and some client education.

-From explaining SEO copywriting to clueless clients to handling their mangling of your best writing, here are sage tips from the woman who has been there and back.
+From explaining SEO copywriting to clueless clients to handling their mangling of your best writing, here are sage tips from someone who has been there and back.
 A few times.

 “Clients – both small and large businesses – may think of SEO copywriting as “keyword spamming” and want nothing to do with it.
 Sure, they know they need good content.
 But where they get confused is what good SEO copy looks like.
 Maybe that’s because all they’ve seen is bad copy.
 Or maybe that’s because although content is crucial, it’s not necessarily valued: “We love what content does for us.
 But we want it cheap.”